A faith perspective on creating a better 2021

 We provide food hampers to those in need in our parish area, each month on the 4th Saturday of the month.
 Our team members are asked each month to register for the hamper preparation team or for hamper delivery teams.

-We meet monthly on the second Wednesday of the month at 6pm in Meeting Room 1 and on Zoom for prayer, fellowship and organizational planning.
+We meet monthly on the second Thursday of the month at 6pm in Parish Hall and on Zoom for prayer, fellowship and organizational planning.
 All are welcome to join us.

 All who are interested are invited to become part of the SSVP Hamper Ministry by completing the Ready to Serve screening process.